-Our proposed approach uses an undirected weighted graph to model the expected behavior of the data, and then computes the distance of each pixel in the image from the model.
+Our proposed approach uses an undirected weighted graph to model the expected behavior of the data and then computes the distance of each pixel in the image from the model.
 We propose to use a graph to model spectral or both spectral and spatial correlation.
-The main contribution of this paper is a novel anomaly detection approach which exploits spectral graph theory to overcome one of the well known limitations of RX Detector and other covariance-based anomaly detectors, \ie{} the need to estimate and invert a covariance matrix.
-Estimation of the covariance may be very critical in presence of small sample size; moreover, inverting such matrix is also a complex, badly conditioned and unstable operation~\cite{khazai_anomaly_2011}.
+The main contribution of this paper is a novel anomaly detection approach which exploits spectral graph theory to overcome one of the well-known limitations of RX detector and other covariance-based anomaly detectors, \ie{} the need to estimate and invert a covariance matrix.
+Estimation of the covariance may be very critical in the presence of a small sample size; moreover, inverting such a matrix is also a complex, badly conditioned and unstable operation~\cite{khazai_anomaly_2011}.
 Our novel anomaly detector estimates the statistic of the background using a graph Laplacian matrix.
 Also, the graph model used by our approach is abstract and flexible enough to be tailored to any prior knowledge of the data possibly available.
-The effectiveness of our methodological contributions is shown in two use-cases: a typical hyperspectral anomaly detection experiment and a novel application for tumor detection in 3D biomedical images.
+The effectiveness of our methodological contributions is shown in two use cases: a typical hyperspectral anomaly detection experiment and a novel application for tumor detection in 3D biomedical images.

-The paper is organized as follows: we will first give a brief overview of RX Detector and the Graph Fourier Transform in \secref{sec:back} and go over some related work in \secref{sec:related}, then we will present our technique in \secref{sec:tech}; we will then evaluate performance of our technique and compare our results with those yielded by algorithms in the state-of-the-art both visually and objectively in \secref{sec:exp}, and we will discuss these results in \secref{sec:disc}; finally, conclusions will be drawn in \secref{sec:concl}.
+The paper is organized as follows: we will first give a brief overview of RX detector and the graph Fourier transform in \secref{sec:back} and go over some related work in \secref{sec:related}, and then we will present our technique in \secref{sec:tech}; we will then evaluate the performance of our technique and compare our results with those yielded by algorithms in the state of the art both visually and objectively in \secref{sec:exp}, and we will discuss these results in \secref{sec:disc}; finally, conclusions will be drawn in \secref{sec:concl}.